 Often you don't have any control.
 You can't change the refs calls, the weather, playing conditions or what the crowd thinks of you.
 You also can't change your past mistakes.

-Focusing on things we can't control is similar to driving a car with a punctured tire.
+Focusing on things you can't control is similar to driving a car with a punctured tire.
 Your energy will quickly seep away as you're trying to accomplish your goal.

-That's why it's important to always remain focused on what you do have control over.
-We always have full control over how we prepare, our attitude, and our effort.
+That's why it's important to remain focused on what you have control over.
+You always have full control over how you prepare, your attitude, and your effort.

-We always have control over how we prepare, our attitude, and our effort.
+We always have control over how you prepare, your attitude, and your effort.

 Outcome v.s.
 Process Focus